10 things you should know about factory-farmed meat chickens

 - Meat chickens are still babies when they’re slaughtered.
 Due to increased growth rate and shortened life span, chickens bred for meat may look fully-grown despite still being young.

 - Only specific breeds of chicken are bred for meat.
 They’re genetically selected for their ability to reach ‘slaughter weight’” as fast as possible.

 - Around 2,000 meat chickens are slaughtered every second around the world.

 - Many meat chickens live in a space smaller than an A4 piece of paper.
 By the time they’re ready for slaughter, there’s barely space for them to move.

 - Chickens love ‘dust-bathing’.
 It’s an important natural behaviour, keeps feathers in good condition, and removes parasites.
-Factory-grown chickens are commonly prevented from dust-bathing and carrying out other important behaviours, such as pecking, scratching and perching
+Factory-grown chickens are commonly prevented from dust-bathing and carrying out other important behaviours, such as pecking, scratching and perching.

-- 71% of people never ask where the chicken is from when buying it at a fast-food outlet.
+- 71% of people never when ask where the chicken is from when buying it at a fast-food outlet.
 This insight came from our recent global survey of 12,000 people.

 Progress of egg-laying hen welfare must be replicated

 In recent years, more consumers have demanded higher welfare egg products.
 In response, several food companies, including Nestle and McDonald’s, have pledged to go cage-free for egg laying hens.